XavivF/SD-Task1/README.md

 **Arguments**:
-* `mode`: Choose either `add_insult` to test the Insult Service's processing of the insults_exchange or `filter_service` to test the Insult Filter's processing of the text_queue.
+* `mode`: Choose either `add_insult` to test the Insult Service's processing of the insults_exchange or `filter_text` to test the Insult Filter's processing of the text_queue.
 * `-d`, `--duration`: Test duration in seconds (default: 10).
 * `-c`, `--concurrency`: Number of concurrent client processes that push messages to RabbitMQ (default: 10).
 * `--host`: RabbitMQ server host (default: localhost).